-- Submission guidelines: Work should be submitted in PDF form on Canvas or, if Canvas is not cooperating, via email.
+- Submission guidelines: Work should be submitted on Canvas or, if Canvas is not cooperating, via email.
 Any other specifications will be included on an individual assignment. - Due dates: All homework assignments are due at the beginning of the designated class period, unless otherwise indicated. - In-class assignments are just that you'll work on them in class and turn them in when class ends.
-Missing an in-class assignment constitutes a zero for that item unless you and I have determined in advance that you can make it up.
+Missing an in-class assignment constitutes a zero for that item unless you and I have determined in advance that you can make it up. - Work quality: All assignments should be submitted as if a paying client (or your editor!) was going to see them.
+I will take points off for work that is sloppy or contains careless formatting, spelling, grammar or AP style errors.

-- Work quality: All assignments should be submitted as if a paying client (or your editor!) was going to see them.
-I will take points off for work that is sloppy or contains careless formatting, spelling, grammar or AP style errors. - Late work: Late assignments will lose 10% right off the bat, with an additional 2% subtracted for every additional day it is late.
-HOWEVER, it is better to be late than to earn a 0! - Grading: Your grade is subjective to my expectations and standards.
+- Late work: Late assignments will lose 10% right off the bat, with an additional 2% subtracted for every additional day it is late.
+HOWEVER, it is better to be late than to earn a 0! - Extensions: Sometimes, you need more time.
+Reach out to me and let me know, and we can talk about extensions on a case-by-case basis. - Grading: Your grade is subjective to my expectations and standards.
 My expectations are high, and I expect you to think critically and go above and beyond.
 If you did not produce excellent work, you will not receive an A. - Grade concerns and questions: If you have concerns about a grade, please inform me via email.
 I ask that you wait 24 hours after receiving your grade.
 Please outline your concerns and provide evidence to support your claim.
 NOTE: I do not discuss grades over email.
 So, after you contact me about a grade I will set-up a time to meet with me in person (online or by phone) so we can discuss the grade. - Extra credit: It's unlikely you will receive any extra credit opportunities in this course.
 In the rare and unlikely event that they occur, they will be class-wide, so please don't ask for individual extra credit assignments.